-We left the Camooweal billabong early this morning because we decided to go the 471km to Tennant Creek today.
-We had planned to stop at the Barkley Homestead but they have recently been battling a colony of flying fox the trees in the carvan park so we decided to give a miss.
+We left the Camooweal billabong early this morning because we decided to drive the 471km to Tennant Creek today.
+We had planned to stop at the Barkley Homestead but the caravan park has been battling a colony of flying fox in it's trees so we decided to give it a miss.
 Luckily for us the road is straight, flat and in quite good condition.
 Another thing in our favour is the stiff breeze at our back.

 Barkley Homestead refuel.
-More like a Gold Coast resort than a outback highway truck stop.
+More like a Gold Coast resort than an outback highway truck stop.
 Complete with friendly Irish backpacking staff.
 The place exudes pride in their business.

 Back on the road again.

-We made excellent time and arrived into the Tennant Creek at about 1.30pm.
+We made excellent time and arrived into Tennant Creek at about 1.30pm.
 Tried but happy!
-We average 90km/hr across the wide open plains.
+We averaged 90km/hr across the wide open plains.
 Only one small town between Camooweal and Tennant Creek.

 Then it's off the visit Kunjarra (The Pebbles)